 Establishing a trip limit at the start of the fishing season may not be prudent.
-If trip limits are not needed, as noted above, only negative economic effects would ensue as it is very difficult to undo a trip limit later in the season when the ACL is not expected to be reached.
-Trip limits have disproportional effects on fishing participants, with the high volume fishermen such as longliners generally adversely affected more than others.
+If trip limits are not needed, as noted above, only negative economic effects would ensue, as it is very difficult to change a trip limit later in the season when the ACL is not expected to be reached.
+Trip limits have disproportional effects on fishing participants, with the high-volume fishermen, such as those who fish with longline gear, generally adversely affected more than others.
 In addition, Figure 4.1.1.1 shows that the majority of annual landings occur from April through June, which is when the majority of longline harvest occurs.
-Many HMS Permit holders also have commercial Dolphin/Wahoo Permits and have trips with very high dolphin landings, some as high as 20,000 lbs ww.
+Many HMS Permit holders also have commercial dolphin wahoo permits and have trips with very high dolphin landings, some as high as 20,000 lbs ww.
 Lower trip limits starting at the beginning of the fishing year would result in a high number of dead discards of dolphin as well, because the trips with the highest longline landings typically occur between late April and early July.
-Thus, a trip limit at the beginning of the fishing season would result in forgoing the economic value of dead discards and penalizing the high volume fishermen.
+Thus, a trip limit at the beginning of the fishing season would result in forgoing the economic value of dead discards and penalizing the high-volume fishermen.
 Therefore, to accommodate the possibility that trip limits may not be needed to lengthen the season and to lessen the occurrence of dead discards, trip limits at the start of the fishing season are not considered in this amendment.

 Historical landings would suggest that Alternative 1 (No Action) would have the highest probability of getting close to the commercial sector ACL, without going over it when compared to all of the other alternatives (see Figure 4.1.1.2).
-Because the 2015 commercial dolphin fishing year ended on June 30, 2015, it is not known for certain that had the fishery not closed whether landings would have exceeded the new commercial ACL established by the Generic AM and Dolphin Allocation Amendment (SAFMC 2015).
+Because the 2015 commercial dolphin ACL was met on June 30, 2015, it is not known for certain if landings would have exceeded the new 2016 commercial ACL established by the Generic AM and Dolphin Allocation Amendment (SAFMC 2015).
 The rate at which any alternative/sub-alternative combination restricts landings could needlessly increase the probability of direct negative economic effects by applying restrictions that might not be needed.

-Establishing a trip limit at some point in the season that is not too restrictive might be precautionary in terms of increasing the length of the fishing season should it be likely that there would be an earlier closure in spite of the commercial sector ACL increase established by the Generic AM and Dolphin Allocation Amendment (SAFMC 2015).
-To that end, Alternative 4, which establishes a trip limit after 75% of the commercial sector ACL is taken, would be the least restrictive closure trigger, followed by Alternative 3, then Alternative 2.
-The sub-alternatives for Alternatives 2 - 4 are the same.
+Establishing a trip limit at some point in the season that is not too restrictive might be precautionary in terms of increasing the length of the fishing season, should it be likely that there would be an early closure in spite of the commercial sector ACL increase established by the Generic AM and Dolphin Allocation Amendment (SAFMC 2015).
+To that end, Preferred Alternative 4, which establishes a trip limit after 75% of the commercial sector ACL is taken, would be the least restrictive closure trigger, followed by Alternative 3, then Alternative 2.
+The sub-alternatives for Alternatives 2 - 4 (Preferred) are the same.
 The smallest proposed trip limit of 1,000 lbs ww (Sub-Alternatives 2a, 3a, 4a) would be less likely to result in an early closure of the commercial sector ACL.
-The largest proposed trip limit of 4,000 lbs ww (Sub-Alternatives 2d, 3d, 4d) would be more likely to result in an earlier closure of the commercial sector ACL, if needed.
+The largest proposed trip limit of 4,000 lbs ww (Sub-Alternatives 2d, 3d, and Preferred Sub-alternative 4d) would be more likely to result in an earlier closure of the commercial sector ACL.